dear chum

 My father wrote Dear Chum in his poscard salutation to my mother on the 17th of December, 1942.
 Dad’s handwriting is distinctive; when I was young and working on my grandparents’ farm, he and I exchanged letters often.
 This card is alluring to me for lots of reasons, primarily that he called my mom, “Chum.”
 I don’t remember him ever calling her that in my presence and when he referred to her after her death – as infrequent as it was – in 1957, it was either Marion or your mother.
 Were they ‘chums’?
 What was their relationship like, in this case, some 18 months before they married?
 Was he courting her when he penned the card?
 When did he start calling her that?
 Did she call him by that name?
 His humility in the first sentence derives from the fact that the picture on the obverse side of the card is of him, in uniform; it seems the Air Force was preparing identification papers and he must have found out he could have a post-card made from one of the military ID pictures.
 Both sides of the card are displayed below:

-He mailed the post-card from Ottawa where he must have been doing some Air Force training toward the War.
+He mailed the post-card from Ottawa where he must have been doing some Air Force training related to the War.
 He wrote about an upcoming two weeks of leave either on New Year’s or 10 days later – where would they have met to reunite?
 At the time, my mother was doing her Nursing training at the Hamilton (Ontario) General Hospital affiliated with McMaster University’s School of Nursing with her graduation from that program some 6 months away.
 And he apologized for being “lazy” in not writing a letter choosing, he said, to do Christmas cards and wrapping gifts for the holiday.
 My father always wrote Christmas cards and was delighted to receive the same from family and friends; he would hang cards sent to him/us on strings whose ends were taped or maybe thumb-tacked to the mantle or to doorjambs in our homes.
 And wrapping gifts was an art-form as he did it and taught me, insisting on straight edged cuts and crisp folding and taping of the ends of the wrapping paper on every gift.
-In the postcard photo, there is a serenity about his visage, his narrow, observant eyes, and soft smile.
+In the postcard photo – he at 25 years of age – there is a serenity about his visage, his narrow, observant eyes, soft smile, and the pronounced dimple in his chin.
 He had been overseas by this time.
 What had he seen and done in the War?
 My father was meticulous, disciplined, and my inference from this postcard, very much in love with his chum.

 Dad’s growing years and what he chose to do and how to be very much reveal what it was like to be him.
 One of the things he told me that always astounded me was that he grew up during the Great Depression.
 He said he really didn’t feel the Depression or know much about it until it was over because his family lived in such modest means.
 Compelling to me and connecting to the allure of Shoeless Joe described above, is one of the talents my father honed in his youth, mostly during the Depression – he was a softball pitcher, a good one from everything his brother, my uncle Roy (himself a baseball catcher until polio struck him in his mid-20s) told me.